-Durango Rivertrippers & Adventure Tours is proud to be an authorized train ticket reseller for the Durango & Silverton Narrow Gauge Railroad.
-As Durango’s adventure experts, we want to help you make the most of your train ride aboard the famous Durango Train so we have put put together a How-To guide for your Durango and Silverton train experience.
+Durango Rivertrippers & Adventure Tours are proud to be an authorized train ticket reseller for the Durango & Silverton Narrow Gauge Railroad.
+As Durango’s adventure experts, we want to help you make the most of your train ride aboard the famous Durango Train so we have put together a How-To guide for your Durango and Silverton train experience.
 For each section, make sure to check out our Pro Tips to help answer questions and avoid common pitfalls.

 The Durango Train How-To Guide

 The Durango train trip is a popular tourist activity.
 People come from all over the world to take the historic ride through the beautiful San Juan Mountains.
 Don’t miss out on this opportunity by not planning ahead.
 Reserve your tickets online.
 Reservations made online will receive a confirmation number.
 Simply bring this confirmation number to claim your tickets at the depot.

 Pro-tip: Reserve your Durango train tickets early for best availability.